Ogden Utah Temple

 Ordinance Rooms: Six ordinance rooms (stationary) and eleven sealing.

 Total Floor Area: 115,000 square feet.

-Visitors to the Ogden Utah Temple construction site may obtain additional information at the visitors' trailer where numerous displays—including a slideshow presentation—are available, and questions may be answered.
+Visitors to the Ogden Utah Temple construction site may obtain additional information at the visitors' trailer where displays are available, and questions may be answered.